At the Forefront of Best Practice

 Consensus Shifts

-When analyzing full year 2024 consensus shifts of the S&P 500 one week prior through one week post Q2 earnings announcements, analyst estimates reflect a mix of revenue projections alongside largely improving EPS outlooks.
+When reviewing full-year 2024 consensus changes for the S&P 500 from one week before to one week after Q3 earnings announcements, analyst estimates reveal mixed revenue projections, but generally improving EPS outlooks.

 Source: Corbin Advisors